braders/civicrm-phpstan/readme.md

  - `/app/backdrop/modules/civicrm/`
  - `/app/joomla/administrator/components/com_civicrm/civicrm/`

-Finally within the civicrm-phpstan folder run `composer install` to download PHPStan.
+Finally within the civicrm-phpstan folder run `composer install` to download PHPStan. `phpuunit` will also be installed, to allow PHPStan to analyze CiviCRM tests.

 Usage
 -----